Want the perfect workout program?

 Related: Best Cable Arm Exercises

-If you’re looking to build your triceps, this is one of the best tricep exercises.
+If you’re looking to build your triceps, the diamond push up, aka triangle push up, is one of the best tricep exercises, let alone exercise for triceps medial head.
 It’s a difficult movement that contributes to the horseshoe shape that you desire.
 It targets both the lateral head and the medial tricep head faster than any gym machine can do.
 Similar to the traditional pushup, the slight change in the positions of your hand will increase the difficulty and change the muscles targeted.

 Here’s how to perform the diamond pushup: